 In a world where there is "no time to stand and stare", documentaries can be a great way to gather days or months-worth of knowledge in under a few couple of hours.
 You could enjoy one with your family and friends too!

-Here’s a list of 10 top-rated business documentaries (in no particular order) that can help you learn much about business, startups, perseverance, success and more.
+Here’s a list of 10 top-rated business documentaries (in no particular order) that can help you learn much about business, startups, entrepreneurs, perseverance, success and more.

 Table of Contents

 This 2011 documentary tells the story of 90 year-old Jiro Ono, considered by many to be the world's greatest sushi chef, and the owner and head chef of Sukiyabashi Jiro, a 10-seater, sushi-only restaurant inauspiciously located in a Tokyo subway station.